Brian-Pob/warframe-relic-lfg/README.md

 ## TODO

+- [ ] Implement searching by refinement in home page
+- [ ] Show refinement state in `/posts`
+- [ ] Implement search/ filter by relic in the posts UI
 - [ ] Will eventually implement an auth system but that's waaaay down the line
-- [ ] Implement search/ filter by relic in the posts UI

 ## Dev Notes